 Viewers are accustomed to the first time being Eastern/Pacific and the second being Central time.

-Use figures and spell out inches, feet, yards, etc., to indicate depth, height, length and width.
+Use figures with and spell out inches, feet, yards, etc., to indicate depth, height, length and width.
 Hyphenate adjectival forms before nouns.

 Fractions need to be converted to plain text — no symbols.
 (Right: 1/4 Wrong: ¼)